kevin-allen/spikeA/docs/cython.md

 Based on this introduction, I decided to use [cython](https://cython.org/) to interface with c code.
 The documentation is found [here](https://cython.readthedocs.io/en/latest/).

-cython has its own language that I did not learn.
+Cython has its own language that I did not learn.

 ## Installation